I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-ksfilterfactorysetdeviceclassesstate.md

 <p><b>KsFilterFactorySetDeviceClassesState</b> returns STATUS_SUCCESS or an error code.</p>

 ## -remarks
 <p>This function is available in Windows XP and DirectX 8.0 and later.</p>

-<p>This function is available in Windows XP and DirectX 8.0 and later.</p>

 ## -requirements